-There's many examples of women behaving badly too, just like men.
+There are many examples of women behaving badly too, just like men.

-Recently, I've seen News stories of young women publicly attacking a guy outside a courtroom, not to mention teenage and young women displaying total disregard for themselves and others on Schoolies Week (out on school holidays with their male and female friends).
+Recently, I’ve seen News stories of young women publicly attacking a guy outside a courtroom, not to mention teenage and young women displaying a total disregard for themselves and others on Schoolies Week (out on school holidays with their male and female friends).